ansible/ansible/docs/docsite/rst/plugins/callback.rst

 Example Callback Plugins
 ++++++++++++++++++++++++

-The :doc:`log_plays <callback/log_plays>` callback is an example of how to record playbook events to a log file, and the :doc:`mail <callback/mail>` callback sends email on playbook failures.
+The :doc:`_plays <callback/log_plays>` callback is an example of how to record playbook events to a log file, and the :doc:`mail <callback/mail>` callback sends email on playbook failures.

 The :doc:`osx_say <callback/oxs_say>` callback responds with computer synthesized speech on OS X in relation to playbook events.